mvolkmann/blog/src/warp.md

 To execute a command, press the return key.

+To enter multiple commands on separate lines, press ctrl-j (runs the "Insert Newline" command) after each command except the last.
+Pressing the return key executes all of the commands and displays the output of each command.

 To see a brief description of a command, subcommand, or flag in a popup provided by the "Command Inspector", hover over it.